Submit

 Respondents are presumed not responsible for the behavior unless responsibility is established through the grievance process.

-UCM’s discrimination, harassment, and sexual misconduct grievance process can include an investigative process.
+UCM’s discrimination, harassment, sexual misconduct and retaliation grievance process can include an investigative process.
 An informal resolution process is also available for most complaints on a case by case basis in consideration of the circumstances.

 Due Process and Fundamental Fairness

-UCM will respond promptly to discrimination, harassment, and sexual misconduct under this policy in a manner that is not deliberately indifferent, which means that UCM’s response is not clearly unreasonable in light of the known circumstances.
-The University cannot guarantee that discrimination, harassment, and sexual misconduct or other conduct prohibited by this policy will never occur in education programs or activities, but the University will respond to alleged misconduct in ways designed to ensure complainants and respondents equal access to education programs and activities without depriving any party of educational access without due process or fundamental fairness.
+UCM will respond promptly to discrimination, harassment, sexual misconduct and retaliation under this policy in a manner that is not deliberately indifferent, which means that UCM’s response is not clearly unreasonable in light of the known circumstances.
+The University cannot guarantee that discrimination, harassment, sexual misconduct and retaliation or other conduct prohibited by this policy will never occur in education programs or activities, but the University will respond to alleged misconduct in ways designed to ensure complainants and respondents equal access to education programs and activities without depriving any party of educational access without due process or fundamental fairness.

 In implementing this policy, UCM will not restrict rights protected under the U.S. Constitution, including the First Amendment, Fifth Amendment, and Fourteenth Amendment.